nkulavic/ai/demos/remote-mcp-server/README.md

 - TypeScript for type safety
 - Zod for runtime validation of tool parameters

+## For End Users

+This section covers how to connect to and use the functionalities provided by a deployed instance of this MCP server.

-## Features: Available Tools
+### Available Tools & Usage Examples

-This server exposes a wide range of GitHub functionalities.
-Each tool requires specific parameters defined by a Zod schema.
-Below are examples of how you might invoke these tools using natural language with an integrated AI assistant (like Cursor).
+This server exposes a wide range of GitHub functionalities as "tools" that an AI assistant can use.
+Each tool requires specific parameters.
+Below are examples of how you might invoke these tools using natural language with an integrated AI assistant (like Cursor or Cloudflare AI Playground).

 ### 1. GitHub Repository Tools